 Q: What was it like flying C-97 Stratofreighters?

-Q: You had an all-Hawaii crew at Travis Air Force Base in California.
+Q: You had an all-Hawaii crew at Travis Air Force Base.

 Q: Do you miss flying?